RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 CONSTANT:
     ``CONFIGURE_INIT_TASK_PRIORITY``

-DATA TYPE:
+OPTION TYPE:
-    RTEMS Task Priority (``rtems_task_priority``).

-RANGE:
-    One (1) to the maximum user priority value of the scheduler.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    The default value is 1, which is the highest priority in the Classic API.
+    The default value is 1.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be a valid Classic API task priority.
+The set of valid task priorities is scheduler-specific.

 DESCRIPTION:
-    ``CONFIGURE_INIT_TASK_PRIORITY`` is the initial priority of the single initialization task defined by the Classic API Initialization Tasks Table.
+    The value of this configuration option defines the initial priority of the Classic API initialization task.

 NOTES:
     None.